cnakashima/CompatibilityPredictor/README.md

 ### On Mac

-1. From command line, navigate to the CompatibilityPredictor directory
+1. From command line, navigate to the CompatibilityPredictor-master directory created from unziping the repository.
-2. move your .json file into the CompatibilityPredictor directory
+2. move your .json file into the CompatibilityPredictor directory.
 3. run `java -cp bash:lib/json-simple-1.1.1.jar Main JSONFileName.json`

 ### On Linux or Windows

-Out of a lack of familiarity I can give precise instructions to run on other systems.
-However, please feel free to open a new issue and I will try to help, as best I can.
+Out of a lack of familiarity I cannot give precise instructions to run on other systems.
+However, please feel free to open a new issue and I will try to help as best I can.

 ## Input

-Input should be in the form a .json file, which should be specified as the only command line argument.
+Input should be in the form of a .json file, which should be specified as the only command line argument.

 *Note: your .json file should be formatted as follows:*

 ```
 {
   "team": [